-See Also: Oracle Universal Installer Concepts Guide for information about running Oracle Universal Installer in different languages
+See Also: Oracle Universal Installer and OPatch User's Guide for information about running Oracle Universal Installer in different languages

 Troubleshooting

 This appendix contains information about troubleshooting.
 It includes information about the following topics:

 - Verify Requirements

 - X Window Display Errors

 - What to Do If an Installation Error Occurs?

 - Reviewing the Log of an Installation Session

 - Troubleshooting Configuration Assistants

 - Silent-Mode Response File Error Handling

 - Cleaning Up After a Failed Installation